Douglas Library Electronic Classroom

 - Subject to prior bookings, the Classroom:

-- opens 30 minutes after the Engineering and Science Library opens, and
+- opens 30 minutes after the Douglas Library building opens, and

 - closes 30 minutes before the Library's closing time.

 - The Classroom schedule for each day is posted prominently outside the Classroom door.

 - The Classroom must be cleared 15 minutes prior to a scheduled class or workshop.

 Note: The Library is not responsible for student work files lost when the computers automatically shut down as part of the Douglas Library building closing procedure, which starts 30 minutes prior to the Library's closing time.
 Patrons also must be aware that any work files saved to the computer are completely erased when/if the computer is restarted during the day.
 All such files are automatically erased overnight.